Employment

 Perks

 Crew members receive a 1-year Trail Mix membership, which provides discounts at Foggy Mountain Shop, Cycle Alaska, and Nugget Alaskan Outfitters.
-We also have pro deals with a variety of outdoor brands
+We also have pro deals with a variety of outdoor brands.
+This position is also eligible for college/ university internship credit.

 General Qualifications